SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-pasta-4-life/README.md

   -Create .env file and add to gitignore
   -Create a new database

-MAKE:
+## MAKE:

 -Plan new schema
 -Create ERD using Mermaid
 -Edit the reset-database.js ensuring it reflects the new Schema -Run the 'npm run reset-database' command to checkthe script works

-USE EXISTING:
+## USE EXISTING:

-- Begin to make the handlers ad helper functions work
+1. Begin to make the get handlers and helper functions work

+- create query string in helper function,
+- pool query string accessing database,
+- return result.rows,
+- in app.js await for a data from body request,
+- send back response containing data,
+- catch any errors.

+2. Make a POST requests working